britram/taps-transports/draft-ietf-taps-transports.md

 # Security Considerations

 This document surveys existing transport protocols and protocols providing transport-like services.
 Confidentiality, integrity, and authenticity are among the features provided by those services.
-This document does not specify any new components or mechanisms for providing these features.
+This document does not specify any new features or mechanisms for providing these features.
 Each RFC listed in this document discusses the security considerations of the specification it contains.

 # Contributors